YuhanSun/jersey2-spring4-grizzly2/README.md

 I have updated the template a little bit to make it suitable for our project.
 To see the old template, please refer to "Forked from".

-#### Note: this template is only tested on Ubuntu 16.04 LTS.
-All terminal commands mentioned in the README is only tested on Ubuntu.
+#### Note: this template works on Windows, Linux and MacOS since it is written in Java.
+However, all terminal commands mentioned in the README is only for Ubuntu.
+There are alternative commands on other OS.

 ## DBMS setting